Detecting Adversarial Image Examples in Deep Networks with Adaptive Noise Reduction: Methodology

 \subsection{Spatial Smoothing Filter}

-The spatial smoothing filter is one of the most classical techniques for noise reduction.
+The \textit{spatial smoothing filter} is one of the most classic techniques for noise reduction.
 The idea behind it is to modify the value of the pixels in an image based on a local neighborhood of the pixels.
 As a result, the sharp transitions in pixel intensities, often brought by noise, are reduced in the target image.
-In linear smoothing filtering, the filtered image \textit{f}'(\textit{x}, \textit{y}) is the \textit{convolution} of the original image \textit{f}(\textit{x}, \textit{y}) with a filter mask \textit{w}(\textit{x}, \textit{y}) as follows.
+In linear smoothing filtering, the filtered image \textit{f}'(\textit{m}, \textit{n}) is the \textit{convolution} of the original image \textit{f}(\textit{m}, \textit{n}) with a filter mask \textit{w}(\textit{m}, \textit{n}) as follows.

 The filter mask determines the smoothing effect.
-Figure 10 presents a simple 5 $\times$ 5 averaging filter mask.
-With the mask, the intensity of a pixel is replaced with the standard average of the intensities of the pixels in its 5 $\times$ 5 neighborhood.
-After filtering, the target image is blurred and small details are removed from it.
+Fig. \ref{filters} presents three common 5$\times$5 averaging filter masks.
+With a mask, the intensity of a pixel is replaced with the standard average of the intensities of the pixels which are weighted by 1 in its neighborhood.
+After filtered, the target image is blurred and small details are removed from it.
 However, from the viewpoint of image classification, the objects of interest may be highlighted and easy to detect.
-In fact, to some extent, the state-of-the-art classifier does "like" the modification introduced by smoothing filtering.
-As shown in Figure 11, although the smoothed image is blurred by the filter, it is still correctly classified as \textit{Cab} by GoogLeNet and surprisingly with a higher confidence (95.36\%) than the original image (69.16\%).
-However, as mentioned above, for a low-resolution image, the smoothing may be too excessive to preserve enough semantics information.
-We also use the 2-D entropy to determine whether the smoothing should be performed.
-As listed in Table 1, only the image whose 2-D entropy is larger than 9.50 is smoothed after being quantized.